128technology/docs/docs/bcp_dhcp_relay_overview.md

 	exit
 exit
 ```
 4. RIB/FIB should show the service for BGP as the path for `dhcp_relay`.
-In this case, the SSR on branch 2 has a path for `dhcp_relay` to the SSR on branch 1 over BGP.
+In this case, the SSR on Branch2 has a path for `dhcp_relay` to the SSR on Branch1 over BGP.

 ### RIB/FIB/BGP Show Commands

 #### SSR Branch 1

 ```
-admin@node1.Router1# show bgp summary
+admin@node1.Branch1# show bgp summary
 Thu 2022-03-31 20:24:49 UTC
 IPv4 Unicast Summary:
 BGP router identifier 2.2.2.1, local AS number 64512 vrf-id 0